-Any children who have not been picked up by 3.40pm will be escorted to the school reception for late pick-up.
-The same applies to Junior School students not being picked up after the end of their regular “You-Time!” after school activity.
+Any children who have not been picked up by 3.45pm will remain with the sports and activities staff for late pick up.
+The same applies to Junior School students not being picked up after the end of their regular You-Time after school activity.

 School is open for 180 days per year.
 Absence for non-educational reasons, such as holidays should be avoided.
 If parents are aware in advance of any absence from school, they must submit the Leave of Absence Form available on the Parent Portal at least 21 days in advance.
 The form with the school decision will be available for collection 3 working days after it has been submitted.